Libya's desert "pearl" Ghadames awaits return of tourists

 Sometimes, diplomatic or business delegations travel to the town, which has only three flights per week to the capital, some 600 km (373 miles) away.
 Residents say their small airport needs investment to cater for larger numbers in the future.

-"The foreigners were very good buyers so of course business has been affected," Mohammed al-Mwafagg, a souvenir shop owner, said, his hand flicking through a display of colorful necklaces as a group of young girls walked into his shop.
+"The foreigners were very good buyers so of course business has been affected," Mohammed al-Mwafagg, a souvenir shop owner, said, his hand flicking through a display of colourful necklaces as a group of young girls walked into his shop.

 "Now we are mainly working through local, Libyan tourism."

 Every October, Ghadames held a three-day festival where visitors came to enjoy singing and dancing in the streets as well as picturesque sunsets at nearby sand dunes.